-The Council is required where it is data controller under the GDPR to act in a transparent manner by providing information to individuals about how it will collect and use their personal data.
+The Council is required, where it is the data controller, to act in a transparent manner by providing information to individuals about how it will collect and use their personal data.
 Privacy Notices are an essential part of complying with this requirement.
-The Privacy Notice must provide information to individuals in a concise, transparent, intelligible and easily accessible way and must be written in clear and plain language.
-There are a number of examples available on http://publications.aberdeenshire.gov.uk/dataset/education-privacy-notices.
+The Privacy Notice must provide information to individuals in a concise, transparent, intelligible, and easily accessible way and must be written in clear and plain language.
+All Education & Children's Services Privacy notices are available on our website at:

+http://publications.aberdeenshire.gov.uk/dataset/education-privacy-notices.

-43 Parental Access to Records
+45 Parental Access to Records